 One of the key differences between this and Carillion/Interserve is that the company is not indebted to the extent where the whole company is at risk.
 Finance costs were £17.7m in the past year, and profits after tax were £118m.
 On the cashflow statement though, this was not as rosy:

-The company is paying out something like £75m in dividends per year, which in the last year has not been covered by free cash.
+The company is paying out something like £75m in dividends per year.
+This in the last year has not been covered by free cash.
 We can see from the working capital movements that the working capital movement has been adverse, perhaps as a result of the construction problems.
 In the future year this may become even more apparent, as the hit to profit eats into the bottom line.
 As we also can see, there is a fair-sized pension deficit, although this looks manageable.

 So whilst the current troubles do not look like troubling the company in the longer-term, it does not seem very likely that dividend payouts of £76m will be able to continue.
-At this level, the market is signalling that the yield on this share in excess of 13%, and quite often that is a signal that this might not be sustainable.
+At this level, the market is signalling that the yield on this share in excess of 13%.
+Quite often that is a signal that this might not be sustainable.
 The level of dividend was trimmed 10% in November on the back of a similar warning, and although not mentioned here, looks set to fall again.

 The origins are in putting in low bids to get work, but failing to deliver can get companies into real problems.
 The nature of these complex projects mean that even small problems can prove to be very expensive.
 And ultimately it is the investors that suffer, either by dilution or the company increasing debt and risks.

 Galliford becomes more interesting however, because there is a profitable housebuilder inside the group of companies.
 From the accounts, Linden Homes delivered £137m of its £143m profits before tax.
-The market cap of the company is now approximately £600m so either this is massively undervalued, or more likely the market is ascribing a negative value to the rest of the business.
+The market cap of the company is now approximately £600m so either this is massively undervalued.
+Or more likely, the market is ascribing a negative value to the rest of the business.
 The shares trading below net asset value is further indication of this.

 There may be scope for a turnaround here, but with many other home-builders in better shape financially I would prefer to shop elsewhere.
 2/5